 Skipping adequate rest isn’t just about feeling tired the next day—there are tangible risks associated with chronic sleep deprivation in preteens:

-- Cognitive impairment: Reduced attention span, memory problems, poor academic performance.
+- Cognitive impairment: Reduced attention span, memory problems, and poorer academic performance.

 - Poor motor skills: Impaired coordination affecting sports or daily activities.